 Typically, the tighter the curl, the more prone to breakage, dryness, and frizz.
 So, once you understand your curl type, you will better understand what your unique, beautiful locks need!

 Shampooing too often can strip the hair of natural oils that are crucial for overall hair health.
-When looking for a shampoo, choose a sulfate-free formula free of silicones if possible.
-Products that are heavy in sulfates can dehydrate curls, making your hair appear frizzy and dry.
+When looking for a shampoo, choose a sulfate-free formula.
+Products heavy in sulfates can dehydrate curls, making your hair appear frizzy and dry.
 When shampooing, focus on the scalp where buildup tends to settle and gently massage your cleanser from roots to ends.
 Textured hair needs its natural moisture to prevent damage, so it's best to limit shampooing to once or twice per week.
 Rinsing hair with cold water instead of hot may also help close cuticles to prevent unruly, dry hair.

 You may also want to consider a pre-shampoo treatment.
 These are great at detangling and removing frizz from the hair as they can help protect the hair strands from losing natural oils during the shampoo process.